-If your submission is too big to send via email, just upload your documents to a file sharing site and copy the link to your submission email.
+If your submission is too big to send via email, please upload your documents to a file sharing site and copy the link to your submission email.

 Copyright and other slightly important disclaimers:

 Contributors are responsible for securing any required copyright permissions.
-(Have a group project?
-Everyone in the group must clear the piece before it’s published.
-Using an image?
-You must clear it with the author.)
 Hyperlinks do not require copyright permissions.
 Image captions must include appropriate credits and permissions.
 You can control how copyright is utilized for your own work.
 Chose what Creative Commons protections you require of your piece, and we publish your work with the appropriate license.

 Our journal seeks to promote student and post-student work as a creative and critical process.
 You are free to publish your work in any other venue you choose, despite it being featured on our site.
 We do not own or claim rights to any of the work we publish, although publishing with Digital America grants us permission to archive your work upon selection, to reformat your work (if necessary), and to use your work for promotional purposes.